tcllab/tclmake/doc/rules.md

     build_program : $(build_objects)
         exec CompileProgram.sh $^

-and if "deploy_program" were specified as a goal, the build_program goal would be updated, then the "--notify-ci" option goal command would send the notification email.
+and if **deploy_program** were specified as a goal, the **build_program** goal would be updated, then the **--notify-ci** option goal command would send the notification email.

 Unlike other targets, an option rule target is never marked as updated, so an option rule can be used in multiple places in a dependency chain, and its command will be executed each time the option rule is included in a target's dependencies.

 ## MAKE_UPDATE procedure

 The up-to-date status of a target based on its timestamp relative to its dependencies can be overridden.
 The procedure `MAKE_UPDATE` is available to be called by any Tcl script in the tclmakefile.
 It takes two arguments: a target name and a conditional expression.
-If the conditional evaluates to true, the update script of the specified target is run regardless of whether the target is out of date with respect to its dependencies.
+If the conditional evaluates to true, the update command of the specified target is run regardless of whether the target is out of date with respect to its dependencies.
 If the expression is false, the target will not be updated even if it is out of date.

 The `MAKE_UPDATE` proc allows definition of any criteria for updating a target, beyond simply comparing file modification times.
-If `MAKE_UPDATE` is called in the script of one of the target's dependencies, when dependency updating is done and it's time for the target to be updated, the target's update script will be run or not based on the value of the conditional expression passed to `MAKE_UPDATE` when it was called.
+If `MAKE_UPDATE` is called in the command of one of the target's dependencies, when dependency updating is done and it's time for the target to be updated, the target's update script will be run or not based on the value of the conditional expression passed to `MAKE_UPDATE` when it was called.